The Frontier Lord Begins with Zero Subjects: Anime

 An anime television series adaptation was announced during the "Earth Star Novel 10th Anniversary Summer Festival" event on July 19, 2025.
-The series will be produced by animation studio42 and directed by Kenichi Imaizumi, with Kunihiko Okada handling series composition and Keiichi Tsuboyama designing the characters.
+It is produced by animation studio42 and directed by Kenichi Imaizumi (AD), with Kunihiko Okada handling series composition and Keiichi Tsuboyama designing the characters.
+The series premiered on July 10, 2026, on Tokyo MX and other networks.
+The opening theme song is "Wonder", performed by Crown Head, while the ending theme song is "Hoshi Furu Yoru no Yakusoku" (星降る夜の約束), performed by Kaya.
+Crunchyroll is streaming the series.
+Tropics Entertainment licensed the series in Southeast Asia.